bagder/http3-explained/en/criticism.md

 TLS usage of the world has had a longer time to mature, improve and get hardware assistance.

-There are reasons to expect this to improve over time.
+There are reasons to expect this to improve over time, and already [we are seeing some improvements in this space](https://www.fastly.com/blog/measuring-quic-vs-tcp-computational-efficiency).
 The question is how much this extra CPU usage will hurt deployers.

 ## This is just Google